Email: Euvrena Heriveaux, RN, Public Health Clinic Supervisor, firstname.lastname@example.org

 - Seasonal flu shots for both adults and children

 - Tuberculin skin testing (PPD test) and reading (must be read within 48-72 hours)

 - W.I.C. certifications - height, weight, hemoglobin and lead (as needed) for children up to 5 years of age

-A core function of a health department is to prevent disease.
-Our Clinic office is responsible for investigating and following up on communicable diseases, such as tuberculosis, hepatitis, and food borne illnesses such as salmonella or campylobacter.
+Communicable Disease Follow Up: A core function of a health department is to prevent disease.
+Our Department is responsible for investigating and following up on communicable diseases, such as tuberculosis and food borne illnesses.
 State law requires area physicians, hospitals, and laboratories to report selected diseases to local health departments.
-Our public health nurses then investigate the extent of these illnesses and apply control measures when necessary.
-This process involves interviewing the affected persons and, in some cases, friends and family members.
+Staff may investigate the extent of these illnesses and apply control measures when necessary.
+This process may involve interviewing the affected persons and, in some cases, friends and family members.

 HIPAA Privacy Notice: Under the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the Meriden Department of Health and Human Services is required to provide its Notice of Privacy Practices to all patients the first time they receive a service from us and make it available on our website.
 Click here to read the Privacy Practices in English.
 Click here to read the privacy practices in Spanish.